Career Advancement Fund 2022-23

 Thomas Daniel Sophomore Exploration Fund

 The Thomas Daniel Sophomore Exploration Fund is a fund for sophomores to make it easier for you to explore your purpose and is generously funded by Reed parent and Trustee Thomas Daniel.
-Funding for sophomores who receive funding from the CAF will be made from this fund.
+Funding for sophomores who receive funding from the CAF will come from this fund.

 LEAF (Legal Education Access Fund)